Muthomi254/movie-zone2/README.md

 Feel free to customize and extend the application based on your specific use case!

+## Known Bugs

+One needs to refreshpage so as to see changes.
 ## Contribution

 If you'd like to contribute to the MovieZone project, please follow these guidelines: